ktahar/dotfiles/i3/README.md

 ### xrdp
 [xsession](xsession) file to use i3 from xrdp session.

-### fcitx-mozc
+### ibus-mozc
-To enter Japanese, install fcitx-mozc, (reboot necessary ?), and then open `fcitx-configtool` to add mozc.
+To enter Japanese, install ibus-mozc, and then open `ibus-setup` to add mozc.

 ## xrandr
 To configure display resolution and rotation, add setting in `~/.xprofile` like below.